The SPROG family of DCC devices

 Problem?

-If you have a problem in using your SPROG II then please check the list of Frequently Asked Questions to see if you can resolve the problem.
+If you have a problem in using your SPROG then please check the list of Frequently Asked Questions to see if you can resolve the problem.

 If you are still experiencing difficulties then please e-mail us using the Contact link on the left.
 Note the computer (Windows, Mac, Linux and versions; loco and decoder types).